 What Is ERP?
 Definition of Enterprise resource Planning

 ERP has become a very popular abbreviation nowadays.
-Today’s business is impossible without these tree letters, which have been integrated in small, middle and huge businesses from all around the world.
+Today’s business is impossible without using what stays behind these tree letters, ERP have been implemented in small, middle and huge businesses from all around the world.
 This has become an industry for billions of dollars, and it is still growing.
+And here is what ERP stands for:

 What the Heck Is ERP?
 A Simple Definition